 Our next open event is:

-All requests for admission are then considered by the school's admission panel that consists of the Senior Leadership Team and the Family Partnership Officer.
-If the panel agrees that a student meets the criteria for admission, with the agreement of the local authority the student will be offered a three day assessment.
+Requests for admission are made through the local authority covering the area where the student lives.
+All requests are then considered by the school's admission panel that consists of the Senior Leadership Team and the Family Partnership Officer.
+If the panel agrees that a student meets the criteria for admission, with the agreement of the local authority the student will be offered a five day assessment.

-Throughout the three days, members of the multi-disciplinary team will work with the student on a one-to-one basis and as part of a small group.
+Throughout the five days, members of the multi-disciplinary team will work with the student on a one-to-one basis and as part of a small group.
 This enables assessment of key support areas such as communication, social skills and behavioural support.